sillelien/dollar/docs/_pages/manual.md

 #### Map Block

 Finally we have the map block, when an map block is evaluated the result is the aggregation  of the parts from top to bottom into a map.
-The map block starts and finishes with the `{` `}` braces, however each part is separated by a `,` not a `;` or *newline* .
-The default behaviour of a map block is virtually useless, it takes the string value and makes it the key and keeps the original value as the value to be paired with that key.
+The map block starts and finishes with the `{` `}` braces, however each part is separated by a `,`  or *newline* not a `;`.
+The default behaviour of a map block is virtually useless, it takes each value and makes it's String value the key and the original value is the value paired with that key.

 ```